-The defender believes it is risky to focus too heavily on winning Europe's top prize and claims his side needs to show a broader range of tactical approaches to games.
+The defender believes it is risky to focus too heavily on winning Europe's top prize and claims his side need to show a broader range of tactical approaches to games

-"I recently said we became too predictable," Pique said.
-"People thought I was criticizing our style of play, but if we changed that style we wouldn't have won so many titles and we wouldn't be here now.
-Clubs know how we play, and opponents can predict our moves and create danger with counterattacks.
+"I recently said we became too predictable," he continued.
+"People thought I was criticising our style of play, but if we changed that style we wouldn't have won so many titles and we wouldn't be here now.
+Clubs know how we play and opponents can predict our moves and create danger with counter-attacks.
 We need alternatives when we attack to be able to score goals, be faster in getting to the box.

-Finally, Pique acknowledged the benefit of Barca's La Masia contingent breaking into the side over recent years, admitting that the emergence of the likes of Lionel Messi, Andres Iniesta and Xavi has been the only way the club has coped with the spending power of Real Madrid.
+Finally, Pique acknowledged the benefit of Barca's La Masia contingent breaking into the side over recent years, admitting that the emergence of the likes of Lionel Messi, Andres Iniesta and Xavi has been the only way they have coped with the spending power of Real Madrid.

-"We’re lucky we have had a unique generation that's come through the youth team at zero cost," Pique said.
+"We’re lucky we have had a unique generation that's come through the youth team at zero cost," the 26-year-old added.
 "If we didn't have those players, we wouldn't be able to compete with Real Madrid.
 But that's always been the case in the history of Spanish football.
 We play with what we have."